Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 Contiguity: Strict, Relaxed, Non-Deterministic

-This is one of the most important concepts in Flink CEP.
-Suppose you have the event stream: A, C, B1, B2 and your pattern is “A followed by B”:
+Contiguity is one of the most important concepts in Flink CEP.
+Consider a scenario in which the event stream contains A, C, B1, B2 and the pattern is “A followed by B”:

 Quantifiers